Dietrich Erdmann: Life

 He received his first piano lessons at the age of nine.
-Already during his school days at the Humanistisches Gymnasium In Berlin, he paid visites to the composers Paul Hindemith, Ernst-Lothar von Knorr and Harald Genzmer.
+Already during his school days at the Humanistisches Gymnasium In Berlin, he paid visits to the composers Paul Hindemith, Ernst-Lothar von Knorr and Harald Genzmer.

 In 1931, he began his cello lessons with Pál Hermann.
 From 1934 to 1938, Erdmann studied choir conducting and musical composition with Kurt Thomas and conducting with Walter Gmeindl at the Universität der Künste Berlin.
 He completed his studies with the künstlerische Reifeprüfung in choral conducting and the private music teacher examination in musical composition.

 Erdmann was co-founder of the Arbeitskreis für Neue Musik at the Berlin University of the Arts.

 From 1947, Erdmann taught at the Pädagogische Hochschule Berlin, where he became head of the music seminar two years later.
 He then was appointed associate professor in 1954.
-12 years later, he became Ordinarius and in 1970 finally prorector of the college.
+Twelve years later, he became Ordinarius and in 1970 prorector of the college.
 He retired in 1982.

 Erdmann was married to Gisela Cludius from 1940 to 1946, to Bianca Kuron from 1949 to 1958 and to Gertrud Schulz from 1959.

 Erdmann died in Berlin at the age of 91.